AlexanderLiteplo/Peg-Solitaire-Solver/README.md

 Code can be run in the main method of the RunGame class.

 # Notes on the Design
 To save stoarage space I encoded the gameboards into a long.
 See the method generateCode in the Node class for this.
 I then had to make a method to generate a Node from the long to print out the results afterwards.
 I used map<child code, parent code> to store the paths.
 The hardest part of the problem was building the data abstraction.
-In particular making an aglorithm that can read the board like a human does and then find what possible jumps can be made was very meticulous.
+In particular making an aglorithm that can read the board like a human does and then find what possible jumps can be made was very arduous.